 Q: We’ve discussed the importance of ongoing reduction of spending; would it be helpful if we cut back on conference registrations?

 A: Generally, we are referring to spending reductions realized in the operating budget, not from savings of grant support.
 There is the possibility that some grants would allow for operating purchases that could offset an operating budget expense.
 If there is this level of flexibility and you need to purchase something you would have had to purchase anyway, it could be helpful, but again, it depends on how the grant is written.
-If you have questions, we encourage you to reach out to Health Clark in Business Affairs.

 Q: Do the budgeting scenarios change if we are required to be remote in spring?